OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 This is a main achievement of the
 Standardized Vocabularies.

-“Equivalent concepts” means it carries the same meaning, and, importantly, the hierarchical descendants cover the same semantic space.
+"Equivalent concepts" means it carries the same meaning, and, importantly, the hierarchical descendants cover the same semantic space.
-If an equivalent concept is not available and the concept is not Standard, it is still mapped, but to a slightly broader concept (so-called “up-hill mappings” or semantic subsumption**)**.
+If an equivalent concept is not available and the concept is not Standard, it is still mapped, but to a slightly broader concept (so-called "up-hill mappings" or semantic subsumption**)**.
 For example,
-ICD10CM W61.51 “Bitten by goose” has no equivalent in the SNOMED vocabulary, which is generally used for standard condition concepts.
+ICD10CM W61.51 "Bitten by goose" has no equivalent in the SNOMED vocabulary, which is generally used for standard condition concepts.
-Instead, it is mapped to SNOMED 217716004 “Peck by bird,” losing the context of the bird being a goose.
+Instead, it is mapped to SNOMED 217716004 "Peck by bird," losing the context of the bird being a goose.
 Up-hill mappings are only used if the loss of information is considered irrelevant to standard research use